Yarn bombing: History

 Yarn Bombing Los Angeles (YBLA) is a yarn bombing collective located in Los Angeles, California.
 The collective describe themselves as a group of guerrilla knitters who have been collaborating since 2010.
-They hold monthly meetings to develop plans for events, share techniques, develop their collective community, etc. They currently have 10+ projects in progress throughout the Los Angeles and nearby communities.
+They hold monthly meetings to develop plans for events, share techniques, develop their collective community, etc.

 In Inverclyde, "The Wee Crafty Yarnbombers" bollard covers in 2019 were followed by pillarbox yarnbombing by FiddlieDee Crafts in the 2020 festive season.

+In February 2024, activists in Montrose, Texas protested city plans to remove mature oak trees lining Montrose Boulevard by wrapping the trees in knitted and crocheted yarn graffiti.

 Legality

 While yarn installations – called yarn bombs or yarnstorms – may last for years, they are considered non-permanent, and, unlike other forms of graffiti, can be easily removed if necessary.
 Nonetheless, the practice is still technically illegal in some jurisdictions, though it is not often prosecuted vigorously.

-Alyce McGovern highlights that a possible reason for this is that yarn bombing is often done by white, middle-class, women and it is seen as harmless fun; it is deemed more as street art and less as graffiti (which is enforced much more strictly).
+Alyce McGovern highlights that a possible reason for this is that yarn bombing is often done by white middle-class women and it is seen as harmless fun; it is deemed more as street art and less as graffiti (which is enforced much more strictly).

 Criticisms

 Yarn bombing has been under some scrutiny for the potential negative environmental impact that the yarn can have when placed on plant life.
 Yarn can restrict sap production on trees and constrict growth.
-The knitted material requires removal and cleaning up; if left behind, installations become soggy and synthetic fibers litter the environment.
+The knitted material requires removal and cleaning up; if left behind, installations become soggy and any synthetic fibers litter the environment.

 The street artist Olek (Agata Oleksiak) has yarn bombed New York City icons such as the Wall Street bull and the Astor Place Cube.
 They faced legal trouble after their unauthorized installation in an underwater museum allegedly damaged marine life, the very cause they were attempting to raise awareness for.
 Olek also makes public statements with their work, such as blanketing a women's homeless shelter in Delhi in 2015 or installing an underwater cozy at the Cancun Underwater Museum.

 By demonstrating on yarnbombed tricycles, the Knit Your Revolt Tricycle Gang in Queensland protests "anti-bikie" laws that outlaw motorcycle gangs.

 Advertising campaigns have capitalized on the yarnbombing trend: Knit the City was commissioned by Toyota to create a 2013 installation in London.
 London Kaye creates yarnbomb graffiti and, in addition to her art installations, creates advertisement yarnbombs for brands like Valentino and Miller Lite.
 Kaye has received backlash for her installations when they are hung in public unauthorized, and one installation in Bushwick called "Moonshine Kingdom" was met with arguments that spray graffiti is prosecuted as illicit, while white trendy yarn graffiti is not criminalized.
 Public outcry concerning the installation labeled this type of graffiti a symbol of gentrification, although an article by The New York Times claims a double standard in criticism of yarnbombing, and that women's work is seen as "cutesy" and inherently less valuable.